toderash/aspire.github/profile/README.md

-# AspirePress
+# Welcome to AspirePress

 AspirePress exists to promote the WordPress ecosystem, and to build WordPress into what we all aspire it to be.

-# A vision for AspirePress and a community-run .org mirror
+## A vision for AspirePress and a community-run .org mirror

-## The problem
+### The problem

 In the last few weeks, we’ve seen that every WordPress instance in the world has a single point of failure.
 That single point of failure creates a risk for security, reliability, and credibility for the entire ecosystem.
 Further, that